Nonlinear Hall Effects induced by Berry Curvature Dipole in CuPb$_9$(PO$_4$)$_6$O: RESULTS AND DISCUSSION

 \subsection{Comparison with other first-principles computations}

-In the framework of GGA+SOC within a non-magnetic state, our investigation delves into the material system's band structure, revealing distinct topological Weyl features.
-Simultaneously, an alternative study utilizing DFT and a minimal model Hamiltonian without SOC suggests the presence of double Weyl nodes at high symmetry points $\Gamma$ and $Z$ \cite{Moritz}.
+Within the framework of GGA+SOC in a non-magnetic state, our investigation examines the material system's band structure, revealing distinct topological Weyl features.
+Simultaneously, an alternative study utilizing DFT and a minimal model Hamiltonian without SOC suggests the presence of double Weyl nodes at high symmetry points $\Gamma$ and Z \cite{PhysRevMaterials.8.014201}.
 It is noteworthy that our study specifically excludes the incorporation of the Hubbard-U potential.
 Despite this omission, the semiconductor characteristics of the system are highlighted \cite{bai2023semiconductivity}.
 Additionally, first-principle calculations still indicate a ferromagnetic behavior within the system, with a magnetic moment of 1$\mu_B$ per unit cell \cite{bai2023ferromagnetic}.
-Also there is a claim that system shows Mott-insulating like features from dynamic mean field calculations \cite{si2023pb10}.
+Also, there is a claim that the system shows Mott-insulating-like features from dynamic mean field calculations \cite{si2023pb10}.